What is Live Resin? Freezing in the Flavor

 This article is going to break down exactly what live rosin is, it's position in the past, present, and future of the legal weed industry, the different ways that rosin can be made, and why cannabis consumers love them so much.
 So without too much further ado, let's get right into it!

 What is Live Resin?

-Live resin is a relatively new form of cannabis concentrate, utilizing freezing cold temperatures to preserve the array of flavors and bouquet of effects not normally found in cannabis concentrates.
+Live resin is a relatively new form of cannabis concentrate, utilizing freezing cold temperatures to preserve the array of flavors and terpenes, and bouquet of effects not normally found in cannabis concentrates.
 In conventional concentrates, the cultivated cannabis is subjected to a lengthy drying and curing process in an effort to reduce the moisture levels in the flower.
-This process is detrimental to terpenes in the flower, which are the flavor powerhouses of marijuana.
+This process is detrimental to terpenes in the flower, which are the flavor powerhouses of the marijuana plant.
 The exposure to heat, air, light and other factors quickly degrade the terpenes, reducing the flavor profile and range of psychoactive effects present in the flower.